-So a great lens for portraits, super sharp, and the bokeh 1.4 is beautiful; for video use, well, I use it for video myself.
+So an excellent lens for portraits, super sharp, and the bokeh 1.4 is beautiful; for video use, well, I use it for video myself.

 The 35 mil lens is considered a slightly wide-angle lens, and it’s perfect for many things.

 I like to use it for portraits where I want the background to also be in the frame to get less idea of the surroundings.

 It’s also perfect for nightclubs, weddings, street photography for general lifestyle photography, and many other things in between.